How supermarket freezers are heating the planet, and how they could change | CBC News

 How do HFCs get from supermarkets into the atmosphere?

-Supermarket fridges aren't like your fridge at home, which contains only about five kilograms of refrigerant in a sealed unit that's unlikely to leak, says Morgan Smith, spokesperson for the North American Sustainable Refrigeration Council.
+Supermarket fridges aren't like your fridge at home, which typically contains less than 200 grams of refrigerant.
+And it's in a sealed unit that's unlikely to leak, says Morgan Smith, spokesperson for the North American Sustainable Refrigeration Council.

 Her non-profit group has partnered with industry to help enable the transition from HFCs to more climate-friendly refrigerants because the complexity of their systems make them prone to leaking significant amounts of HFCs.